- Code ENVS2015

 - Course subject Environmental Science

-- Areas of interest Geography, Interdisciplinary Studies - Sustainability, Resource Management and Environmental Science, Population Studies, Information Technology
+- Areas of interest Geography, Interdisciplinary Studies - Sustainability, Population Studies, Information Technology

 This course aims to develop both a solid theoretical understanding and a comprehensive practical grounding through the construction and integration of a range of spatial models.
 On the satisfactory completion of this course, students will have completed realistic hydrological, erosion, conservation, wildlife habitat, forest, agriculture, fire and economic models within the GIS.
 The integration of these sub-models to inform decision makers about recommended landuse options will be based on Multi-criteria Evaluation and Multiple Objective Land Use Allocation frameworks.